helm/charts/incubator/chartmuseum/README.md

 ## Configuration

-By default this chart will not have persistent storage.
+By default this chart will not have persistent storage, and the API service will be *DISABLED*.
+This protects against unauthorized access to the API with default configuration values.

 For a more robust solution supply helm install with a custom values.yaml
 You are also required to create the StorageClass resource ahead of time: